fpereiro/gotoB/readme.md

 Using this function is completely optional - it is just provided for your convenience.

 `B.get` takes either a list of integers and strings or a single array containing integers and strings.
 These integers and strings represent the *path* to the part of the store you're trying to access.
-This `path` is the same `path` that `B.say` (the event saying function) takes as an argument.
+This `path` is the same `path` that `B.call` (the event saying function) takes as an argument.

 If you pass invalid arguments to `B.get`, it will return `undefined` and report an error to the console.